What to Do When Employees Resign

 Your job, no matter what the reason is for the employee's resignation, is to act with grace, dignity, and professionalism.
 Congratulate the employee if the opportunity sounds like a promotion or another career-enhancing step.

 Work with the employee's manager and co-workers to make sure that an appropriate ending party is scheduled or there's a chance to share memories and a drink at a local tavern or a cup of coffee at a coffee shop.
 You want every employee's last memory of your firm to be positive and professional.
 You want the employee to feel as if he had a special opportunity while working with your organization.

 During this time, here's how to handle the details when an employee resigns.

 Employment Ending Checklist

-If the employee is viewed as a threat to the ongoing work and environment for your other employees, you can walk the employee to his car and terminate the employment relationship immediately.
+If the employee is viewed as a threat to the ongoing work and environment for your other employees, you can escort the employee from the workplace and terminate the employment relationship immediately.

-Or, you may rethink the organization of the work and the department as a whole.
-An employee resignation is also an opportunity.
+Or you may rethink the organization of the work and the department as a whole.
+An employee resignation is also an opportunity for restructuring.